GetItTogether/getittogether.github.com/_posts/2015-04-10-Panel2--Testamonials.md

 quote1: "Lori's work in our community furthers my belief that a well organized home is directly linked to kids doing well in class."
 author1: "Kim Goodhope - Principal Glenwood Elementary School"
 quote2: "Our house was OUT OF CONTROL!
-After the Get It Together experience my family is now able to focus on enjoying time together instead of spending countless hours picking up.
-You're absolutely the BEST!"
+Thanks to Lori, even our kids rooms are tidy and easy to keep organized."
 author2: "Elizabeth Scheuring - PR and Marketing Consultant"
 quote3: "As a newly single mom I desperately wanted to be “out with the old”.
 Thanks to Get It Together, a huge weight has been lifted and it’s “on with new” beginnings."
-author3: "Amie B. - Integrative Medicine"
+author3: "Amie B. - Acupuncturist"
 quote4: ""
 author4: ""
 quote5: ""